-According to a new report from Google, ranch style houses are now the most commonly searched-for style of home in the United States.
-But what is a ranch style house?
+According to a recent report from Google, ranch-style houses are now the most commonly searched-for style of home in the United States.
+But what is ranch-style architecture?
 And what are some of its defining features and benefits?
-In this article, we’ll explain the common characteristics of ranch style homes and consider a few reasons for their growing popularity.
+In this article, we’ll explain the common characteristics of ranch-style homes and consider a few reasons for their growing popularity.

 So, What Is a Ranch House?